Morak Oguntade and the Art of Everyday Expression

-My favourite illustrator at that time was Morak Oguntade.
+My favourite illustrator was Morak Oguntade.
 Unknown to me hitherto, I am on the same WhatsApp forum with Oguntade.
 To narrate my appreciation of Oguntade, I have to tell a little story.
 In 1978, I was a junior in Baptist High School, and my senior was a guy named Wilson Ometan.
-I had recently arrived in Nigeria from the UK, and I found Ometan very interesting firstly because of his intellectual curiosity and secondly, he had stacks of illustrated magazines, most of them foreign.
+I had recently arrived in Nigeria from the UK, and I found Ometan interesting first because of his intellectual curiosity.
+And second, he had stacks of illustrated magazines, most of them foreign.
 One Saturday in his dormitory cubicle he handed me a copy of Ikebe Super, a part illustrated comedy magazine.
 Then it looked like a hybrid between the UK’s Private Eye and Time Magazine.
 I remember all the stories in that magazine after over forty years.
 Fokkadder and the World versus Village Superman are unforgettable.

-Ikebe Super had the primary storyline centred on some usual characters such as Bobo Jasco, a boy of mischief; Papa and Mama Ajasco, his eccentric parents; Pa Jimoh, a hapless loose cannon and hanger-on; Pepeiye, a holier than thou belle.
-Between these characters, there was always a storyline that started or ended with hilarious mischief, misadventure or miscalculation.
+Ikebe Super had the primary storyline centred on some usual characters.
+Such as Bobo Ajasco, a boy of mischief; Papa and Mama Ajasco, his eccentric parents.
+Pa Jimoh, a hapless loose cannon and hanger-on.
+And, Pepeiye, a holier than thou belle.
+Between these characters, there was always a storyline that started or ended with hilarious mischief, misadventure, or miscalculation.

 The ten years Morak Oguntade spent with Ikebe Super, Punch and Vanguard coincide with the golden days of illustration in Nigeria.
 Still, there were other illustrators too who acted as a mentor in the person of Josey Ajiboye.
-Those years are no lost or forgotten but waiting for reclamation.
-They were innovative, attractive, entertaining, lively, fashionable, hilarious and poignant at the same time.
+Those years are not just memories, but awaiting reclamation.
+They were innovative, attractive, entertaining, fashionable, hilarious and poignant at the same time.
 What a virtuoso mix!
-Let us not forget that Oguntade and his colleagues were journalists who listened-in keenly on streets and particular circles for news, events, trends, fads and tastes, and got their source material as such; it was what they did with the information, perceptions and impression they gathered and filtered that was the magical part.
+Let us not forget that Oguntade and his colleagues were journalists who listened in keenly to streets and particular circles for news, events, trends, fads and tastes, and got their source material as such.
+It was what they did with the information, perceptions and impression they gathered and filtered that was the magical part.

-Morak Oguntade is still a very active illustrator to this day and also works as a consultant and artist on various projects.
-You can find out more about his newest projects and other works on www.morakoguntade.com
+Morak Oguntade is still an active illustrator, painter, and sculptor to this day.
+He also works as a consultant and artist on various projects including designing TV drama sets.
+You can discover more about his newest projects and other works on www.morakoguntade.com